obastemur/jxcore-android-basics/README.md

 This project is a kind of 'hello world' for JXcore's native interface on an Android application.
 It's an Eclipse IDE project.
 You also need Android-NDK is installed on your system.

+The sample project use JXcore SpiderMonkey JIT build for Android ARM and Intel processors.
+Prebuilt JXcore binaries are already available under 'jxcore-droid/jxcore-binaries'

 ### Before Start
 [How to setup Android NDK for Eclipse IDE](http://tools.android.com/recent/usingthendkplugin)
 [Download Android NDK](https://developer.android.com/tools/sdk/ndk/index.html)